-The Report must indicate items or areas of non-compliance identified during the PSR and may recommend measures to make the apparatus, structure, protective element, or process compliant with the applicable sections of O. Reg.
+The Report shall indicate items or areas of non-compliance identified during the PSR and recommend measures to make the apparatus, structure, protective element or process compliant with the applicable sections of O. Reg.
 851 referenced in Section 7.
+Note that recommended measures are not required to include detailed design.

-The Report must be signed and sealed by the professional engineer(s) who take responsibility for the review.
-Where the undertaking has involved a multidisciplinary team, it is recommended that the Report indicate the identities of the team members, their professional designations, the nature of their expertise, and the role played by each team member.
+The report shall be signed and sealed by the practitioner(s) taking responsibility for the review.
+Where the undertaking has involved a multidisciplinary team, it is recommended that the report indicate the identities of the team members, their professional designations, the nature of their expertise and the role played by each team member.
 It is also recommended that the report be signed (and sealed, where applicable) by all team members.